 “Drive like you would want people to drive on the roads you and your family travel daily.
 If everyone would do this, there will be far fewer injuries and deaths, and when you see a deputy, you won’t be leaving with an invitation to return at a later date.”

-There are pull-offs for visitors to stop and take in the scenery, but honestly, if you’re just sight-seeing, you’re probably better off with other options, like the Cherohala Skyway about 45 minutes to the South.
+The stretch of road takes about 30 minutes to cover.
+There are pull-offs for visitors to stop and take in the scenery.
+But honestly, if you’re just sightseeing, you’re probably better off with other options.
+I recommend Cherohala Skyway about 45 minutes to the South.

 6. Remember Bilbo